RobertK66/obc_1769_core/doc/m00_modules.md

 Basic Architecture & Modularization
 -----------------------------------
 The project makes no use of any additional OS or RTOS code or libraries.
 It uses a self designed modularization approach based on a simple cooperative multitasking implementation.

 Main goal of the modularization is to have core functionality for the OBC hardware in place.
 Additional external units should be 'plugable' dependent of chosen external connections and sub units in the final CubeSat system.

-Secondary goal is to have all developed modules available for different actual (e.g. test or prototyping versions) or future projects.
-This goal and therefore the scope of the ADO-Lib is limited to the LPC176x - LPC1769 chip.
+Secondary goal is to have all developed modules available for different actual (e.g. test or prototyping versions) or future projects with the LPC1769.

 To achieve this goals a layered approach is used:
 ![Basic Architecture](pic/ObcArch.jpg)